-Stabilizing the Highway Trust Fund is a pressing concern that needs to be resolved with statewide collaboration and federal support, according to Nevada Gov. Brian Sandoval.
+Stabilizing the nation’s Highway Trust Fund needs to be resolved with collaboration from states, according to National Governors Association Chairman Brian Sandoval, the governor of Nevada.

 Thank you for tuning into NGA’s State of the States address - To watch the video or read the remarks, head to: https://t.co/JVdQVaLqxd #WeTheStates @GovSandoval @GovernorBullock pic.twitter.com/0SmB4I3dTc— NGA (@NatlGovsAssoc) January 12, 2018

 Emphasizing advances in autonomous and connected vehicle technology, Sandoval said states and local governments must make sure that infrastructure meets the needs of these vehicles in order to transform traffic management programs.
 In turn, the federal government must match the rapid pace of autonomous technological innovation with vehicle safety standards .